 Construction is a dangerous profession, and construction sites are dangerous places.
 Workers and visitors to a construction site can be hurt or even killed.
 When something goes wrong, it is important for victims to understand their options.

-A Charleston construction accident lawyer at The Christmas Law Firm can help victims after an incident on a construction site.
+A Charleston construction accident lawyer at Christmas Injury Lawyers can help victims after an incident on a construction site.
 Whether you work on the site, were visiting or were passing through and got hurt, you need to understand how the law protects you and provides for you.
 Schedule a free personalized evaluation with our accident attorneys to learn about your options for getting compensation and to get answers to important questions including:

 - What kinds of construction accidents can give rise to injury claims?